inca-viewer/inca/README.md

 # Browser based file explorer<br>

-Windows - Chrome, Firefox, Edge, Opera & Brave<br>
+Windows - Chrome, Firefox, Edge, Opera & Brave<br><br>

-YouTube style interface of your local media files<br><br>
+YouTube style interface of your hard drive<br><br>

-Around 30k of Java and 60kB of AutoHotkey script<br>
+Around 30k of Java and 60k of AutoHotkey script<br>
 Is lightweight & portable (no installation)<br>
 Pure vanilla script.
 No IDE, no external calls<br> Does not mess with any settings<br>
 Just run Compile.exe - browser will open in pictures folder<br>
-To 'uninstall', just exit from taskbar & delete folder<br>
+To 'uninstall', just exit from taskbar & delete folder<br><br>

-Can edit & complie ahk & java script direct from browser<br>
+Written in a simple scripting language - AutoHotkey + java<br>
+If it's not exactly what you want, change it in notepad.<br>
+The ducumented source code is tiny and re-compiles in seconds<br><br>

 <img src="screens/inca overview.jpg" width="50%"/>
 <img src="screens/Screen 1.jpg" width="50%"/>